aldolat/posts-in-sidebar/readme.txt

 = 1.12-dev =

-* FIX: added option for rich content.
+* NEW: added option for rich content.
 * Code improvements.

 = 1.11 =